-Variously called a brand strategist, marketing strategist communication strategist or business strategist, I provide my audiences with access to well researched – high quality actionable information, strategic insights and the skills needed to achieve their social and commercial objectives as efficiently as possible.
+Variously called a brand strategist, marketing strategist communication strategist or business strategist, I provide my audiences with access to well researched – high quality actionable information, strategic insights and the skills needed to achieve their objectives as efficiently as possible.

-For more than 25 years I have worked collaboratively with government and non-government, private and public, for profit and not for profit organisations across Australia, as a brand consultant or advisor, marketing advisor or consultant communication advisor or consultant, or an e-commerce advisor or consultant to develop and implement brand strategy, marketing strategy and communication strategy.
+For 30 years I have worked collaboratively with government and non-government, private and public, for profit and not for profit organisations across Australia, as a brand consultant or advisor, marketing advisor or consultant communication advisor or consultant, or an e-commerce advisor or consultant to develop and implement brand strategy, marketing strategy and communication strategy.

 My primary expertise is consumer behaviour and the application of consumer psychology, behavioural economics to:

 Underpinning my approach are the following core principles

-- Marketing, a subset of psychology, is the management of behaviour to achieve social and/or commercial objectives
+- Marketing, a subset of psychology, involves the management of behaviour to achieve social and/or commercial objectives

-- Behaviour management requires an understanding of the audience and how to change behaviour
+- Cost effective behaviour management requires a deep understanding of the audience and how to change the behaviour of individuals within it

-- Brand, a subset of marketing, is the management of perceptions to enhance productivity, performance and profitability
+- Brand is the management of perceptions to enhance productivity, performance, and profitability

-- Branding, a subset of brand, eliminates the gap between optimal and actual brand
+- Branding, a subset of brand, brings the brand to life eliminating the gap between optimal and actual brand

-- Eliminating the gap between optimal and actual necessarily involve focusing on culture
+- Eliminating the gap between optimal and actual involves marketing and HR establishing the optimal culture

 - Marketing and branding are more science than art – relying more on data that intuition and creative ideas

 - Marketing and branding should and can be measurable and accountable

-- Communication does not occur without a reciprocal process
+- Communication does not occur without a reciprocal processf